Google Play Books alternatives

 2022.
 Google Play Books adds a Wish List

-Google Play Books is rolling out an update for its Android app, introducing a convenient wish list feature accessible through the main navigation bar at the bottom of the screen, alongside the Home, Library, and Shop buttons.
-This dedicated wish list option is designed specifically for Play Books, allowing users to add desired titles for future purchase, which can be viewed at any time.
-Clicking on a title in the wish list will redirect users to the respective Google Play Books entry, enabling them to download a sample or make a purchase.
-The Play Books app has been a popular choice among users for both buying and reading books, as it offers a seamless in-app purchase experience.
-However, in recent months, the company has revised its billing policy, imposing a 30% charge on developers for each in-app transaction.
-As a result, this change has compelled Audible, Amazon Kindle, and Barnes & Noble to remove the ability to purchase content, transforming their apps into consumption-only platforms.
+Google Play Books is rolling out a new update for its Android app that introduces a wish list feature on the main navigation bar at the bottom of the screen.
+This is alongside the Home, Library and Shop buttons.
+It is a dedicated feature specific to Play Books, allowing you to add titles you wish to purchase later to your wish list, which you can view at any time.
+Tapping on a title in the wish list will direct you to the Google Play Books entry for it, where you can download a sample or make a purchase.
+Most users who buy books are using the Play Books app for this purpose, as it allows both purchasing and reading within the app.
+However, in recent months, the company has updated its billing policy, imposing a 30% fee on each in-app transaction.
+This has led Audible, Amazon Kindle and Barnes & Noble to remove the ability to purchase content, turning their apps into consumption-only platforms.

 2021.
 Google Play Books now has new tools to make reading easier for kids